TEALSK12/introduction-to-computer-science/lesson_46.md

 ### Project

-* This is a summative assessment project.
+* This project is a summation of the unit.
 Students should be given at least a few days in class to work on the project.
 The exact schedule should be determined by your teaching team based on overall class capability and other factors.
 * If most students have the ability to work at home, you can consider reducing the amount of in-class time provided and requiring students to spend time working at home.
 * Provide a means for students to ask questions throughout the project and provide assistance as needed.